 Now you’ve been accepted for your relocation, you’ve chosen how many days you’re having it for and you’ve got a basic itinerary planned… now what?

-From here your experience will be very similar to a normal vehicle hire.
+From here your experience will be very similar to normal vehicle hire.
 If you have never done one of those there are a few key things you need to do, or ask, once you arrive to collect the vehicle but before you drive away with it.

 Is there a way to reduce the bond?